KubaP/Powershell-Symlink/README.md

 ```powershell
 PS C:\> Remove-Symlink -Name "data"
 ```
-This command will remove a symlink definition, named "data", and delete the symbolic-link item from the filesystem.
+This command will remove a symlink definition, named `data`, and delete the symbolic-link item from the filesystem.

 ## Information & Features